 Implications for the Future

 The increase in the monetary limit for the New York civil courts is a significant development that will have a lasting impact on the court system.
-It is still too early to say the long-term implications of this change, but it will have a major impact on creditors, debtors, and the court system.
+It’s still too early to determine the long-term effects of this change, but early trends suggest it will significantly affect creditors, debtors, and court operations.

 Here are some specific implications that could arise from the increase in the monetary limit: